Marketing in cuvinte si imagini

 Răspunde

-5. Adrian Monoranu says
+5. Adrian Monoranu a zis

-28 decembrie, 2008 at 6:23 pm
+28 decembrie, 2008 la ora 6:23 pm

 It seems that the old tagline „Vorbesti fara sa platesti!” has already been recycled into „Vorbesti si primesti!”
 Fast move!
 And it doesn’t sound so bad.
 Maybe they anticipated and they were prepared.
 I’m wondering though, why didn’t they go with this one from the beggining? :O